Skip to content Skip to footer navigation

 Find a NETCC Approved Seller in your area.

-Many solar installers have opted to not go for NETCC approval, but they should at least be CEC accredited.
+Many solar installers have opted to not go for NETCC approval, but they must still be accredited.
+As of 2024, the accreditation body for solar installers is Solar Accreditation Australia (SAA).

 Are the panels and the inverter accredited?

-The CEC also maintains a register of approved modules and inverters that meet Australian standards.
+The CEC also maintains a register of approved panels (modules), inverters and batteries that meet Australian standards.
 It's highly unlikely that a reputable installer would be using unapproved components, but if in doubt, you should check that the components for the system quoted are clearly specified by make, size and model, and are CEC approved.

 No accreditation, no rebate